Discover the common reasons why your teeth might be chipping, what to do about it, and how to protect your smile moving forward

 3. Advanced Tooth Decay & Cavities

-Generally, the more vulnerable your teeth are to tooth decay and cavities, the more likely you are to chip or break a tooth.
+The more vulnerable your teeth are to tooth decay and cavities, and unhygienic oral practices the more likely you are to chip or break a tooth.

 A chipped tooth can result from a cavity that was left untreated and allowed to reach an advanced stage.

-This unpleasant pain in the tooth can be caused by poor oral hygiene, poor nutrition, excessive alcohol and tobacco consumption, or even acid reflux and heartburn – conditions that expose your teeth to stomach acids.
+This unpleasant chipped tooth pain can be caused by poor oral hygiene, poor nutrition, excessive alcohol, and tobacco consumption, or even acid reflux and heartburn – conditions that expose your teeth to stomach acids.

 When an advanced cavity takes hold of your tooth, it eats all the way through the enamel and reaches the soft inner layer, called the dentin.